 Requirements When Sending Financial Offers

-If, however, your company plans to offer a new financial service, please contact us to talk about getting a dedicated short code.
+If, however, your company plans to offer a new financial service, please apply for a dedicated short code by reaching out to our General/Sales Team.
 The following categories are considered financial offers:

 - LOAN ORIGINATION AND MATCHING